armory/docs/content/en/docs/combined-matrix.md

 **Supported Terraform versions**

+The following table lists the supported Terraform versions:

 | Terraform Versions    | Armory      | Note                                                                  |
 |-----------------------|------------------------|-----------------------------------------------------------------------|
 | 0.11.10 - 0.11.14     | All supported versions |                                                                       |
 | 0.12.0 - 0.12.24      | All supported versions |                                                                       |

 **Features**

+The following table lists the Terraform Integration features and their supported versions:

 | Feature                                                                                        | Armory      | Notes |
 |------------------------------------------------------------------------------------------------|------------------------|-------|